Little Vumbura: Our full report

 - Special activities & services

 - Little Vumbura has a complimentary “Bush Buddies” programme, whereby a dedicated member of staff is allocated to families with children.
-This needs to be requested in advance, prior to arrival.
+This option needs to be requested in advance, prior to arrival.
 Each child is given a safari bag filled with items such as a bug viewer, a safari guide booklet, water bottle, cap and torch.
 Activities, variously entertaining and educational, may include arts and crafts, short nature walks around the camp, tracking lessons, bird and animal call identification, treasure hunts, baking biscuits and cooking lessons in the bush (for example, pizza-making in termite mounds), as well as dancing and drumming, star-gazing and storytelling.

 The camp will also arrange separate mealtimes and menus for families with young children. - Equipment

-- No special equipment is available, but there is a two-bedroom chalet an interior inter-leading door that is suitable for families.
+- No special equipment is available, but there is a two-bedroom chalet with an interior inter-leading door that is suitable for families.
 Both bedrooms are en-suite.

 - Generally recommended for children